 To facilitate effective physical distancing during weekday office hours, parish staff, volunteers, members, and guests will be directed to limit the number of people in the parish office to just two people at a time and to maintain a distance of at least 6 feet between one another as they are talking or working together.
 If physical distancing cannot be maintained, those in the office will be directed to wear community masks.

-To facilitate effective physical distancing during gatherings of 50 people or less, seating in the primary gathering space has been arranged to allow for a minimum distance of 6 feet between people from different households and/or “bubbles of family and friends”.
+To facilitate effective physical distancing during gatherings in the church building, seating in the primary gathering space has been arranged to allow for a minimum distance of 6 feet between people from different households and/or “bubbles of family and friends”.
 Rows of seats are at least 6 feet apart, and those entering the gathering space will be directed to keep at least 2 empty seats (equaling 6 feet) between them and the next closest person sitting in the same row who is from a different household or “bubble”.

 Markings on the floor indicate to those entering the gathering space the safe minimum distance of 6 feet.
 Those entering the main gathering space will be asked to remain in their seats until the end of the gathering, baring any emergencies that would make it necessary for them to leave their seats beforehand.
 At the end of the gathering, those sitting in the back row closest to the main exit will be asked to leave first, followed by the back row located on the opposite side of the building.
 Attendees sitting in the remaining rows will be asked to exit in sequence starting from the next row closest to the main exit.
 Please refer to figures 1 and 2 below for further reference.